Entanglement structure for finite system under dual-unitary dynamics: Multipartite Entanglement

 \section{Multipartite Entanglement}

-We have observed for the bipartite case that increasing entangling power of the single gate, on-average, increases the entanglement velocity of the system over an ensemble of $U'$ operators.
+We have observed for the bipartite case that increasing entangling power of the single gate, on-average, increases the entanglement generation of the system over an ensemble of $\hat{U}'$ operators which follows an average increase within the mixing rate.
 Now we consider the multipartite aspects of the generated entanglement structure and the role of single gate entangling power.
-We shall first discuss measures of multipartite entanglement and then we shall establish the relation between entangling power of a single gate and the overall multipartite entanglement generated within the time evolved state.
+We shall first discuss measures of multipartite entanglement and then we shall establish the aforementioned relation in reference to the time-evolved state.

+In relation to quantum chaotic models, it is well known that with time there is rapid growth in bipartite entanglement across a given partition.
+Compared to that, the growth of multipartite entanglement is a more robust measure that generalises the entanglement across a bipartition to average entanglement across all possible bipartitions.
+Multipartite entanglement is more useful as a resource for implementing quantum algorithms \cite{multipartite_teleportation, multipartite_PRL} and also captures the spread of correlations near a quantum phase transition \cite{multipartite_scaling, first_order}.
+Moreover, examining growth of multipartite entanglement allows us to differentiate between classes ergodic circuits such as random unitary and random Clifford circuits \cite{GME_Random, mitsuhashi_prl}, where the saturation for a multipartite measure gives a stronger signature of thermalisation.